Century City, Cape Town: Criticism

 There were concerns that Century City would cause decentralisation from the Cape Town central business district (CBD), but thanks to the city improvement district (CID) and urban renewal efforts spearheaded by the Cape Town Partnership (CTP), this has not happened.

 This development thus remains another commercial node in the Cape Town metropolitan area while the city centre remains vibrant.
-More recently, the development has been criticized for causing traffic problems.
+More recently, the development has been criticised for causing traffic problems.
 Measures have been taken with an aim to improve congestion during peak hours.